hawkkiller/midjourney_client/README.md

 # Midjourney Client

-Unofficial midjourney client that gives possibility to communicate with official discord bot via provided account.
-Written in pure **Dart**.

-## WIP

-Currently, library is WIP.
-It's not recommended to bound with it yet, the API is not stable and can be changed at any time.
+Unofficial midjourney client that communicates with the real Midjourney Bot via Discord account token.
+It's not recommended to use this client in production, because it's not stable yet.

+__Note__: This client is not affiliated with Midjourney Bot.

 ## Examples